code.sd

 MySQL-Sample with packages

 Here is the same previous example divided into packages with the same project.
-Packages are sub-directories inside project, and we have changed the main package name to new packages that has the same name is parent directory, for example inside access directory we renamed package name for all files in that directory to access.
+Packages are sub-directories inside project, and we have changed the main package name to a new packages that has the same name as package files directory, for example inside access directory we renamed package name for all Go source files in that directory to access.

 Here are the new hierarchy of application, we have introduced two new directories: access, and control, which means two additional packages in addition to standard package name (main):